mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ```
 This function sets up the desired method for an iterative process based on two functions: [`mismatch!`](@ref mismatch!(::PowerSystem, ::NewtonRaphson)) and [`solve!`](@ref solve!(::PowerSystem, ::NewtonRaphson)).
 The [`mismatch!`](@ref mismatch!(::PowerSystem, ::NewtonRaphson)) function calculates the active and reactive power injection mismatches using the given voltage magnitudes and angles, while [`solve!`](@ref solve!(::PowerSystem, ::NewtonRaphson)) computes the voltage magnitudes and angles.

-To perform an iterative process with the Newton-Raphson or Fast Newton-Raphson methods in JuliaGrid, the [`mismatch!`](@ref mismatch!(::PowerSystem, ::NewtonRaphson)) function must be included inside the iteration loop.
+To perform an iterative process with the Newton-Raphson or fast Newton-Raphson methods in JuliaGrid, the [`mismatch!`](@ref mismatch!(::PowerSystem, ::NewtonRaphson)) function must be included inside the iteration loop.
 For instance:
 ```@example ACPowerFlowSolution
 for iteration = 1:100
     mismatch!(system, analysis)